 - 1/4 cup pasta water, reserved

-- In a large pot, bring water to boil and immediately cook pasta according to directions.
-Once cooked, remove from heat, reserve water and drain.
-Set aside.
+- In a large pot, cook pasta according to package directions.
+Reserve 1 cup pasta water, drain and set aside.

-- When the pasta is nearly done, heat olive oil over medium heat on a large pan.
-Add cherry tomatoes and cook for 2 minutes (or until they begin to pop and release their juices).
-Add pesto sauce, shrimp and 1/4 cup pasta water.
-Cook for another 2-3 minutes, stirring often, or until shrimp turns pink and are thoroughly cooked.
+- In a large skillet, heat the oil over medium heat.
+Add the cherry tomatoes and cook for 2 minutes, add the pesto sauce, shrimp, and 1/4 cup pasta water.
+Cook for another 2 to 3 minutes, stirring often, or until the shrimp turn pink and are cooked through.